Boolean and Free Symmetrization of Bernoulli Distributions: Introduction

 \section{Introduction}

 Symmetry constraints impose strong quantitative restrictions on variances in probability theory.
 A classical example is the following: let $X\sim \mathrm{Bernoulli}(p)$ with $p\neq \tfrac12$, and let $Y$ be independent of $X$ such that $X+Y$ is symmetric about $0$.
-Then, necessarily, $\mathrm{Var}(Y)\geq pq$, with equality precisely when $Y \stackrel{d}{=} -X$ \cite{Dossani2008, HarremoesVignat2008, Pal2008}.
+Then, necessarily, $\mathrm{Var}(Y)\geq pq$, with equality precisely when $Y \stackrel{d}{=} -X$ \cite{Kagan1999, Pal2008}.
 This simple observation illustrates how symmetry alone can enforce a sharp lower bound on variance.

 Free and Boolean probability are noncommutative analogues of classical probability in which independence is replaced by \emph{free} or \emph{Boolean} independence, respectively \cite{Voiculescu1993,SpeicherWoroudi}.
-Projections in a tracial $W^*$-probability space play the role of Bernoulli variables in these settings.
+In the noncommutative setting, projections with trace $p$ serve as the natural analogue of Bernoulli($p$) random variables.
 The goal of this article is to explore whether the classical variance bound under symmetrization extends naturally to these noncommutative frameworks.

 Our main results show that for a projection $e$ with trace $p\in [0,1]\setminus \{\tfrac12\}$, any self-adjoint element $y$ that is freely or Boolean independent of $e$ and such that $e+y$ has a symmetric distribution satisfies